ccmucdenver/ccm-docs/docs/updates.md

 Real-time:  &nbsp;  &nbsp; [Temperature](https://demo.openwfm.org/web/alderaan/temp.txt) &nbsp; &nbsp; [CPU load](https://demo.openwfm.org/web/alderaan/cpu.txt) &nbsp; &nbsp; [Memory](https://demo.openwfm.org/web/alderaan/mem.txt) &nbsp; &nbsp; [Swap](https://demo.openwfm.org/web/alderaan/swp.txt) &nbsp; &nbsp; [Partitions](https://demo.openwfm.org/web/alderaan/sinfo.txt)

+### 2022/06/11

+* 5pm Datacenter temperature 30C.
+All alderaan jobs suspended and no new jobs can start to help prevent overheating.

-### 2022/06/13
+### 2022/06/10

-* Node math-alderaan-h01 will be powered off Monday afternoon to add a second GPU.
+* Node math-alderaan-h01 will be powered off Monday 6/13afternoon to add a second GPU.
 All running jobs will be killed.
 The node will be put in draining state in advance so that no new jobs can start.
 Node math-alderann-h02 will be put  back, upgraded to two GPUs.
 Other nodes should not be affected.

 * SLURM reconfiguration to allocate also GPUs and memory at least in the math-alderaan-gpu partition is coming soon.